Skip to main content

 A competitive applicant to UVA will have great grades in the most challenging coursework available—the university considers course rigor, class rank, and GPA all “very important” to admissions decisions.

-The average high school GPA of UVA’s class of 2025 was 4.31 and roughly nine out of ten students had a high school GPA of 4.0.
+About nine in ten students accepted during the 2024-2025 admissions cycle had a 4.0 GPA.
 Students admitted to top-tier schools like UVA will have completed between five and eight AP classes, and out-of-state applicants to UVA will want to err on the high side.

 Colleges that receive tens of thousands of applications annually, such as UVA, use a tool known as the Academic Index to expedite admissions decisions.
 Academic Index is a representation of an applicant’s entire academic performance as a single number.
 If your Academic Index doesn’t meet an institution’s standard, you risk being deemed academically unqualified and not having your entire application read.

-If your GPA is lower but you’re earlier on in your high school career, check out our tips for increasing your GPA.
-If you’re a junior or senior, it will be harder to increase your GPA, so the easiest way to increase your Academic Index is to get a higher test score.
+If your GPA is low but you’re early in your high school career, there’s still time to give your GPA a boost.
+If you’re a junior or senior, raising your GPA is more challenging, so the most effective way to increase your Academic Index is by earning a high test score.

 2. Letters of Recommendation

-Remember, teachers aren’t compensated for writing letters of recommendation and many end up writing letters for multiple students—make it easy on them and make sure to show your appreciation for the time they spent on it.
+Remember, teachers aren’t compensated for writing letters of recommendation, and many end up writing letters for multiple students—make it easy on them and make sure to show your appreciation for the time they spend on it.

 UVA has a long-standing policy of accepting an applicant’s best test scores.
 They use the top score from each SAT section across all administrations of the same exam.
 If you submit an ACT score, you’re directed to report the composite and sub-scores as they appear on your official score report without any recalculation.
 Because of this, sitting for either the SAT or ACT two to three times can increase your score.